felippe-regazio/sh-simple-deployer/README.md

 # Git ?

 This script was made to work with git.
-But if your project its not using git, there is no problem.
-You will an information telling you `not a git repository`, just ignore it.
+But if your project are not using git, there is no problem.
+You will see an information telling you `not a git repository`, just ignore it.

 # Rsync